eztam-/BitCrackOSX/README.md

 CryptKeySearch is implemented entirely from scratch but is heavily inspired by [BitCrack](https://github.com/brichard19/BitCrack).

 - Report an issue or request a feature: [new Issue](https://github.com/eztam-/CryptKeySearch/issues/new).
-- Support the project: :money_with_wings: BTC: 39QmdfngkM3y4KJbwrgspNRQZvwow5BFpg
+- Support the project: BTC: 39QmdfngkM3y4KJbwrgspNRQZvwow5BFpg

 ## Building and Running the Application